zeyap/LMCheck-tracking-app/documents/milestone5-deployment/m5-toc.md

 - The user suggests adding the function of deleting individual timer record, which we'll consider in the future.

-Also he thinks our app's pretty easy to work on, and the color scheme looks relaxing.
+- He thinks our app's pretty easy to work on, and the color scheme looks relaxing.

 ![](https://github.coecis.cornell.edu/info4340-fa2018/jack-and-coke-project/blob/master/documents/milestone5-deployment/evaluation/timer2.jpeg)